theochem/horton/doc/dev_releases.rst

    - Pure (harmonic) multipoles in the AIM analysis.
    - Spin charges in the AIM analysis.
    - Switch to libxc-2.0.2.
+   - New pruned atomic integration grids for elements H-La, Hf-Rn, with more levels of accuracy.
+   - New radial integration grids with improved accuracy.
+   - Speedups in density evaluation and Becke weights.
+   - Screen output and timer improvements

 * **June 5, 2013.
 Version 1.0.2**